 Prior to returning to work, the City may require that an employee on leave for his or her own serious health condition submit a medical certification that the employee is able to return to work.
-See section 10.4 Return to Work and 10.5 Light Duty.
+See sections 10.3 10.4 Return to Work and 10.5 10.4 Light Duty.
 The City may require a fitness for duty examination, functional analysis, and drug or alcohol testing if it has reasonable cause to believe that an employee may not be physically or emotionally able to perform essential job functions or if necessary to determine whether an employee performing a physically demanding job continues to be fit for duty.
 During periods of leave taken pursuant to this policy, the City continues to pay the employer's portions of the employee's health insurance premium.
-The employee is responsible for paying the employees health insurance premium.
 The employee's failure to pay the employee portion of any health insurance premium may result in the loss of health insurance benefits.